 Who is Eligible to Change Their Immigration Status to F-1?

 “Who is eligible to change their immigration status to F-1?”
 Read this article to learn more about applying for a change of status and to learn who is, and who is not, eligible to apply for an F-1 Visa.
 Today, we will just give you general information about the process of changing ones status and applying for a “student” F-1 Visa.
 If you have any specific questions, please contact a lawyer or an appropriate government official.
-Please visit our Visa Information section to learn more about what is required for students applying to study English with Language On.
+Please visit our Visa Information section to learn more about what is required for students applying to Language On English Schools.

 Under United States immigration law, most nonimmigrants who are lawfully present in the United States with an active immigration status are eligible to apply for a change of status (COS) to F-1 in order to study full time (those with an expired status, such as a tourist who has overstayed his or her six months of eligibility to remain in the United States, are not eligible to apply for a change of status).
 However, there are two major exceptions to this generalization.
 The first major exception applies to vocational and technical students with M-1 status.
 M-1 students studying in an SEVP approved vocational or technical program are not eligible to change their immigration status at all (to F-1 or any other status), as this is specifically prohibited by U.S. immigration law.
 If an M-1 student wishes to study in an academic or language program, the student must return to his or her country of origin and apply for an F-1 visa as an initial attendance student.